agojunior/BurnedAreaDetection-Cerrado-WFI/README.md

 ---

 > 🛰️ *Developed as part of the M.Sc. in Applied Computing at INPE —
-> with the goal of advancing automated burned-area detection methods in Brazilian ecosystems.*
+> with the goal of advancing automated burned‑area detection methods in Brazilian ecosystems.*